-Rock pooling in Cornwall can be an adventure that stays with you for a lifetime, a chance to come face to tentacle with creatures that are normally only seen by divers.
+Rock pooling in Cornwall is an adventure that stays with you for a lifetime, a chance to come face to tentacle with creatures that are normally only seen by divers.

-If you get it right you may find spiny urchins, starfish the size of your forearm, perfectly camouflaged fish and even the live egg cases of small sharks.
-However, people often say to me that they just don’t know what to look for.
+If you get it right, you may find spiny urchins, starfish the size of your forearm, perfectly camouflaged fish and even the egg cases of small sharks.

-I’d love to hear what you find and to help you identify your rock pool creatures, so please do get in touch.
+I’d love to hear what you find and help you identify your rock pool creatures.
+Please do get in touch.

 If you come across something interesting or unusual try to take a photo and don’t forget to record your find with the Cornwall Wildlife Trust.

-Have a great time rock pooling and remember to follow the seashore code.
+Have a great time rock pooling and remember to follow the Cornwall Marine and Coastal Code.